Panagiotis Triadis: Xanthi

-Following the release from his previous club, Triadis signed with Greek Superleague side Xanthi on a free transfer.
+Following the release from his previous club, Triadis signed with Greek Super League side Xanthi on a free transfer.
 He made his debut, on seventh matchday, against Olympiakos, in a 0–4 defeat.
 Triadis then made his starting line-up debut against PAS Giannina, playing for the whole 90 minutes, and having been named player of the game, despite a 0–1 loss.
 On 14th matchday he was part of the team beating Panionios 4–0.